 Master of Science in Criminal Justice

-The Master of Science in Criminal Justice prepares graduate students for entry/supervisory level positions in the criminal justice field, incuding preparations for doctoral studies.
+The Master of Science in Criminal Justice prepares graduate students for entry/supervisory level positions in the criminal justice field, including preparations for doctoral studies.
 The Master's program offers two curricula options: a "concentration option" of 36 semester credit hours, and a "generalist option" of 36 credit hours.
 The "concentration option" is designed for students with determined areas of interest such as criminology, law enforcement, corrections, or criminal justice administration.
 The "general option" is designed for students with no particular chosen area of interest, and is thus prepared generally to fit into any area of the criminal justice system.
 The Master's program is open to bachelor's degree holders in criminal justice or in other academic disciplines from accredited universities.